polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 - [LC-MPFS-DEV-KIT](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/lc-mpfs-dev-kit/LC-MPFS-DEV-KIT_user_guide.md)
 - Icicle Kit (Engineering Sample)

-The complete User Guides for each development platform, containing board and boot instructions, are available in the `doc/` subdirectory.
+The complete User Guides for each development platform, containing board and boot instructions, are available in the [polarfire-soc documentation repository](https://github.com/polarfire-soc/polarfire-soc-documentation).

 ## Building Linux Using Buildroot
-This section describes the procedure to build the Linux boot image and loading it into an SD card using Buildroot.
+This section describes the procedure to build the Linux boot image and load it into an SD card using Buildroot.

 ### Supported Build Hosts
 This document assumes you are running on a modern Linux system.
 The process documented here was tested using Ubuntu 20.04/18.04 LTS.